Removal of radon progeny from delicate surfaces: Measurement approach

-The effectiveness of $\rm ^{210}Po$ removal, by wiping with acetone, was studied using two copper and one silicon sample.
+The effectiveness of $\rm ^{210}Po$ removal, by wiping with acetone, was studied using two rectangular copper and one cylindrical silicon sample.
+Their respective dimensions are given in table~\ref{tab:rate_results}.
+Two of the three samples are shown in figure~\ref{fig:samples}.
 Making use of the long ``natural'' exposure of the copper sheets, the $\rm ^{210}Po$ surface activity of copper sample 1 was repeatedly measured over an extended time period, allowing to quantify the removal of $\rm ^{210}Pb$ too.

 $\rm ^{210}Po$-surface radioactivity on the samples was detected using an ORTEC low background ULTRA ENS-U3000 Si detector with $30\; \rm cm^2$ active area, operated in a vacuum chamber.
 During data collection, the chamber was continuously pumped to avoid energy loss of the $\alpha$-particles.
+An oil-free Pfeiffer HiScroll 12 scroll pump was used for this purpose.
 An ORTEC Alpha Mega integrated measurement system was used to collect the data.
 The energy scale of the device was calibrated with an Eckert $\&$ Ziegler $\alpha$-source, containing $^{239}$Pu, $^{241}$Am, and $^{244}$Cm radioactivity.
 In case of copper, the samples were placed about 12 mm from the silicon detector.
 The counting efficiency for this arrangement was estimated with a GEANT4 simulation to be $\rm \varepsilon_{Po}=0.27$.
-The copper samples have rectangular shape, whereas the silicon detector is circular.
-Their respective dimensions are given in table~\ref{tab:rate_results}.
+The Monte Carlo code was tuned to reproduce data taken with a calibrated $\alpha$-source.
+Details of the Monte Carlo simulation and its verification can be found in reference~\cite{chernyak_2023}, using the same detector.
+However, the detection efficiency does not enter the analysis of the time dependence of the $\rm ^{210}Po$ event rate.

+To provide a pre-cleaning normalization for the copper samples, fine particles were removed from their surfaces by blowing with boil-off nitrogen.
+For all samples, the $\alpha$-counting was broken into 1 day long intervals to allow a time-differential analysis.